 19. Monitor Brand Mentions

-Monitoring brand mentions helps you stay on top of the customer sentiment.
+Monitoring brand mentions helps you stay on top of customer sentiment.
 It also helps with reputation management and measuring campaign effectiveness.

 You can start getting notifications about your brand’s mentions with Google Alerts.
 Simply enter the brand name, and you will begin to receive daily emails.

 Unfortunately, this can quickly get overwhelming if you have to process thousands of mentions per day.
 In this case, you can opt for a full-blown reputation management app like Mention.
 The platform groups your mentions by source and allows you to respond within its interface.

 By the way, you can use such tools to conduct competitive analysis or to identify influencers.

 Your knowledge base can give you many insights about your current customers.
 Features requests, common troubleshooting items, which content is helpful, and more.